 What is Scalable Capital's investment strategy?

-At the core of Scalable Capital's investment strategy is technology based risk management aimed to improve risk-adjusted returns.
+At the core of Scalable Capital's investment strategy is technology-based risk management aimed to improve risk-adjusted returns.
 Unlike Moneyfarm and Nutmeg less emphasis appears to be placed upon qualitative factors (human investment committees) with more faith placed in their in-house quantitative process.

 Scalable Capital offers a passive investment strategy investing in exchange traded funds (ETFs) which invest in various asset classes.
-They then adjust their portfolios if their risk model algorithm forecasts an increase in downside risk.
+It then adjusts its portfolios if the risk model algorithm forecasts an increase in downside risk.
 One thing I do like is Scalable Capital's use of VaR (value at risk).
-I think this is a hugely underused statisitcal measure in investing and attempts to quantify the worst case scenario.
+I think this is a hugely underused statistical measure in investing and attempts to quantify the worst case scenario.
 It is worth me quickly explaining what VaR is.
 VaR is a statistical measure of the likely fall in value of your portfolio over a period of time.
 If you took all the historical returns of an investment over a year and plotted them on a chart you would find they would group around an average with some outlying extreme results.
 So for example, while the average annual return for investing in equities is between 5-7% per annum.
 Of course there will be some years where you might make 20% or lose 20% yet statistically those extreme outcomes are rare.
 VaR tries to quantify that (and put those extreme results into context) by telling you that there is a 95% chance (for example) that your loss in a given year won't exceed 20%.